-The review of implementation in energy usage, industrial development, air pollution, and climate change is tremendously important to Palau.
+The review of implementation in energy for sustainable development, industrial development, air pollution, and climate change is tremendously important to Palau.
 And so we are prepared to work with the bureau and other delegations to ensure that this year's Commission on Sustainable Development is as productive as possible.

-That said, Mr. Chairman, Palau cannot begin to discuss its specific obstacles, lessons-learnedand-best-practices, or future steps towards implementation for these important thematic clusters without first dealing with a fundamental cross-cutting constraint in our pursuit of sustainable development: the lack of UN presence on the ground and the complete absence of UNDP personnel in our nation.
+That said, Mr. Chairman, Palau cannot begin to discuss its specific obstacles, lessons-learnedand-best-practices, or future steps towards implementation for these important thematic clusters without first dealing with a fundamental cross-cutting constraint in our pursuit of sustainable development: the lack of UNDP presence on the ground in our nation.